Build your own autopilot

 Actuator

-- If it worked, you can now connect to the ESP32 via bluetooth with the autopilot app.
+- If successful, connect to the ESP32 via Bluetooth using the autopilot app.

 Phone or tablet

-This part convers on how to connect the several components to the esp32.
-For convience, I use a ESP32 expansion board.
+This section covers wiring the components to the ESP32.
+For convenience, I use an expansion board.

 Wiring the IBT-2 motor driver